 To prepare for this inspection we reviewed information held by RQIA about this home.
-This included the previous areas for improvement issued, registration information, and any other written or verbal information received from residents, relatives, staff or the Commissioning Trust.
+This included registration information, and any other written or verbal information received from residents, relatives, staff or the commissioning trust.

 Throughout the inspection residents and staff were asked for their opinion on the quality of the care; and their experience of living or working in this home.
 The daily life within the home was observed and how staff went about their work.
 A range of documents were examined to determine that effective systems were in place to manage the home.